abhilashsajeev/testing/README.md

 # [![MEAN Logo](http://mean.io/system/assets/img/logos/meanlogo.png)](http://mean.io/) M.E.A.N Stack - FR SEO tool
 FR SEO tool is built on MEAN stack.
-This tool crawls the given websites and generates reports on SEO strength of given page.
+This tool crawls through the specified websites and generates reports on SEO strength of given page.
+The 'SEO strength' of any given page is based on a set of checks which are carried out by the tool as specified.
+The tool functions by rendering pages in a headless browser and by saving the generated html in a S3 bucket.
 It is also used to serve prerendered pages for modern single page applications.
-It renders a page in a headless browser and the generated html is saved in S3 bucket.

 MEAN is a framework for an easy starting point with [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 It is designed to give you a quick and organized way to start developing MEAN based web apps with useful modules like Mongoose and Passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.
 ## Prerequisites
 * *MongoDB* - <a href="http://www.mongodb.org/downloads">Download</a> and Install mongodb - <a href="http://docs.mongodb.org/manual">Checkout their manual</a> if you're just starting.
-* *Node.js* - <a href="http://nodejs.org/download/">Download</a> and Install Node.js, nodeschool has free <a href=" http://nodeschool.io/#workshoppers">node tutorials</a> to get you started.
+* *Node.js* - <a href="http://nodejs.org/download/">Download</a> and Install Node.js, preferably version 0.12.x or lesser and npm 2.x.x or lesser.
+Nodeschool has free <a href=" http://nodeschool.io/#workshoppers">node tutorials</a> to get you started.
 For now install a node version 0.12.x or lesser and npm 2.x.x or lesser.

 ```bash
 $ curl -sL https://deb.nodesource.com/setup | sudo bash -